ipk2015/MyPrivacyPolice/privacy-policy-for-good-weather-en.md

 Effective Date: May 21, 2025

 #### 1. Introduction
-Thank you for using Good Weather (hereinafter referred to as "the App").
+Thank you for using PureColor Weather (hereinafter referred to as "the App").
 We understand the importance of your personal information and hereby clearly outline how we collect, use, store, and protect your data.
 Please read this policy carefully before using the App.
 Your continued use of the App constitutes acceptance of this policy.

 #### 2. Types of Information Collected and Purposes
 Necessary Permissions and Information